Skip to main content

 There are many actions that individuals, households and businesses can take to reduce their greenhouse gas emissions.
 Here is some information about a few.

-Upgrade to energy-efficient electrical appliances and sign up for renewable electricity for your home to create a healthier future.
+To create a healthier future, upgrade to energy-efficient electrical appliances and sign up for renewable electricity for your home.
 Council offers a few rebates to help with this transition to a healthier, cheaper form of energy.
 Check out our Green Living rebates page to find out more.

-To find out if State or Commonwealth Government incentives are applicable, visit the Commonwealth 'Rebates and assistance' webpage listed below.
+To determine if other State or Commonwealth Government incentives are applicable, visit the Commonwealth 'Rebates and assistance' webpage listed below.

 If you want to ensure you get credible renewable energy, use the Greenpeace Green Electricity Guide.
-Simply choose SA as your state.
+Choose SA as your state.
 The guide is available at the link below.

 The South Australian Government currently offers a subsidy for private individuals to purchase electric cars.
 This is a 3-year registration exemption on eligible new battery electric and hydrogen fuel cell vehicles.